andriish/HEPrpms/README.md

-# HEPspecs
+# HEPrpms

-HEPspecs is a collection of .spec files for the software from the
+HEPrpms is a collection of .spec files that enable creation of RPM packages for some widely used the HEP software.
+The binary packages build from HEPrpms spec files are available at

 HEPrpms https://copr.fedorainfracloud.org/coprs/averbyts/HEPrpms/